opencontainers/runtime-spec/config.md

 Hooks allow users to specify programs to run before or after various lifecycle events.
 Hooks MUST be called in the listed order.
-The [state](runtime.md#state) of the container MUST be passed to hooks over stdin so that they may do work appropriate to the current state of the container.
+All hooks MUST be passed a data structure over stdin so that they may do work appropriately.
+Except when specified otherwise above, the data structure is the [state](runtime.md#state) of the container.

 ### <a name="configHooksPrestart" />Prestart